- Meet the Dolls

 Free The Children Power of a Girl Initiative

-For every Our Generation doll, outfit or accessory you buy, 10¢ goes to Free The Children's Power of a Girl Initiative to help provide girls in developing countries an education––the most powerful tool in the world for escaping poverty.
+For every Our Generation doll, outfit or accessory you buy, a portion of sales goes to Free The Children's Power of a Girl Initiative to help provide girls in developing countries an education––the most powerful tool in the world for escaping poverty.

 Did you know that out of the millions of children who aren't in school, 70% of them are girls?
 In developing communities around the world (like Kenya and Ecuador, for example) many girls can't go to school.
 Usually it's because there's no school available or because their responsibilities to family (farming, earning an income, walking hours each day for water) prevent it.